 The Do’s & Don’ts of Social Media Marketing for Healthcare

-Social media has fundamentally altered the way that patients perceive healthcare.
-According to a study conducted by Evariant, 57% of patients decide where to pursue medical treatment based on the provider’s social media.
-However, since only about 1 in 4 hospitals are using social media as part of their marketing mix, maintaining an active social media presence gives your organization an opportunity to stand out.
+Social media is a powerful tool that has fundamentally altered the way that patients perceive healthcare organizations.
+According to a study conducted by the National Library of Medicine, 54% of patients decide where to pursue medical treatment based on the provider’s social media platforms.
+However, since nearly all hospitals are using social media as part of their marketing mix, maintaining an active social media presence with a strong strategy gives your organization an opportunity to stand out.
+Social media marketing for healthcare can further establish trust with patients, educate followers about health and wellness, and inspire individuals to pursue careers as healthcare professionals.
+Here are a few do’s and don’ts to make the most of your healthcare social media strategy.

 Don’t give personalized medical advice.